Rauch (company): History

 2019 was the first year in which Rauch sales grew over EUR 1 billion, which fell by 5.3 percent to EUR 965 million in 2020, presumably due to their gastronomy partners' massive losses caused by the COVID-19 pandemic.

 Company

 Business areas

 The production covers three business areas: the actual fruit juice production, semi-manufactured products and co-packing.
 The products are exported to over 90 countries.

-Today, Rauch is the world's only bottler of beverages for Red Bull.
+Today, Rauch is the world's largest bottler of beverages for Red Bull.
 In 2019, Rauch and the Red Bull company revealed plans to build a canning facility in Arizona within the following five years.

 Rauch also cooperates with the German Bitburger Brewery Group.
 As part of this cooperation since February 2008 Rauch products are distributed by Bitburger.

 Locations

 The company has a total of 17 locations in 12 European countries and one in North America, with each subsidiary being assigned to a respective national subsidiary of Rauch.
 The following production branches exist: